When Medicare Won't Pay for Nursing Home Care

 Skilled nursing care is care provided by registered nurses under the supervision of a doctor.
 This type of care may be required if you or your loved one experiences a medical event such as a stroke, heart attack, or broken bone.

-Medicare pays for nursing home care if you were recently admitted to the hospital and you require skilled care at least five days per week.
+Medicare pays for care in a skilled nursing facility (which may be integrated with a nursing home, depending on the location) if you were recently admitted to the hospital and require daily skilled care.
 To qualify for this Medicare Part A coverage, you need to have been admitted to the hospital as an inpatient for at least three days.
-The day you are transferred to the skilled nursing facility does not count as one of the three days.
+The day you are transferred to the skilled nursing facility does not count as one of the three days (note that there are some exceptions to this rule, so ask your doctor for details).

 CMS defines inpatient care in very specific ways.
-Legislation put forth in October 2013, known as the Two-Midnight Rule, only considers you for inpatient care (as covered by Medicare Part A) if your stay is expected to last longer than two midnights and if your level of care is considered medically necessary.
+Under the Two-Midnight Rule, Medicare only considers you an inpatient (as covered by Medicare Part A) if your stay is expected to last longer than two midnights and if your level of care is considered medically necessary.
 This means you cannot be in the hospital receiving care that could just as easily be administered elsewhere.

-If you do get approval for skilled nursing care, Medicare Part A covers the first 20 days for you.
-For days 21 to 100, you will pay $194.50 per day (as of 2022).
+If you do get approval for skilled nursing care, Medicare Part A covers the first 20 days for you with no out-of-pocket costs.
+For days 21 to 100, you will pay $209.50 per day in 2025.
 After 100 days, you are required to pay for your own care.
+Many Original Medicare beneficiaries have supplemental coverage from Medigap, an employer or retiree plan, or Medicaid, all of which can help to pay the out-of-pocket costs for skilled nursing facility care.

 What Services Does Medicare Pay For?

-Some of the services Medicare will cover during your stay in a skilled nursing facility include:
+Some of the services Medicare will cover during your stay in a skilled nursing facility (while you're receiving daily skilled nursing care) include:

 • Medical transportation between facilities